 DeFi dashboards are programs that help you track your crypto portfolio and monitor profit and loss.

 Zerion: Zerion is a platform to track crypto portfolios across every wallet you own and sign transactions from one place.
-You can also follow other wallets and monitor their investment to stay on top of trends.
+You can also follow other wallets and monitor trends.

 Nansen Portfolio: Nansen Portfolio lets users connect their crypto wallets and get an in-depth view of DeFi holdings across 40+ chains and 470+ protocols.

-Analytics tools allow you to discover and interpret data from DeFi protocols to make decisions efficiently.
+DeFi analytics tools allow you to discover and interpret data from DeFi protocols to help make decisions.
 Here are some of the most common analytics tools.